conan-io/conan-center-index/docs/faqs.md

 ## How long can I be inactive before being removed from the authorized users list?

 Please, read [Inactivity and user removal section](adding_packages/README.md#inactivity-and-user-removal).

+## Can we add package which are parts of bigger projects like Boost?

+Sadly no. There have been many efforts in the past and we feel it's not sustainable given the number of combinations of libraries and version.
+See #1466 for recent discussions.

+There is one main "boost" recipe which many versions maintained.

+There are good arguments for permitting some boost libraries but we feel doing so is not fair to the rest.

+### Can I add my project which I will submit to Boost?

+Yes, but make sure it does not have Boost in the same use the `author-name` convention so there's no conflicts.